 This may be through reflective talk, celebration assemblies, shared evaluation or parents invited to displays.
 Next steps for learning are considered here too.

-SMSC (Spiritual, Moral, Social & Cultural)
+SMSC (Spiritual, Moral, Social & Cultural Education)

 Click on the Learning toolbar of our website and select the appropriate year group to see what your child will be studying in their year group.